mikeperry-tor/circpad-sim/README.md

 A minimal simulator for padding machines in Tor's [circuit padding framework](https://github.com/torproject/tor/blob/master/doc/HACKING/CircuitPaddingDevelopment.md)

-This simulator is extremely fast and efficient, but has some rough edges as it is still a work in progress.
+This simulator is extremely fast and efficient, but has some rough edges.

 Please read this document *CAREFULLY*.